Side Effects of Weight Loss Drugs (Diet Pills)

 - Lipase inhibitors such as Alli or Xenical have been associated with rare liver injury and patients should be alert for signs of liver disease such as itching, yellow skin or eyes (jaundice), stomach pain, loss of appetite, pale or tar-colored stools, brown-colored urine (due to excess bilirubin in the urine).

 - Qsymia was FDA-approved as a new weight loss medication in 2012.
-Qsymia has a restricted-access program and risk evaluation and mitigation strategy (REMS) because one of the drugs contained in Qsymia by the name of topiramate can lead to severe birth defects in pregnant women.
+Qsymia has a restricted-access program and a risk evaluation and mitigation strategy (REMS) because one of the drugs contained in Qsymia by the name of topiramate can lead to severe birth defects in pregnant women.
+Qsymia is also being investigated as a treatment for obstructive sleep apnea and diabetes.

 - Many stimulant weight loss drugs may be associated with constipation, dry mouth, restlessness, withdrawal effects, or insomnia (difficulty falling asleep).